xtacocorex/CHIP_IO/README.rst

     SPWM.set_frequency("XIO-P7", 10)
     # To Stop SPWM
     SPWM.stop("XIO-P7")
+    # Cleanup can have no argument to clean up all SoftPWM outputs
     SPWM.cleanup()
+    # Or you can specify a single SoftPWM output to cleanup (keeping the rest intact)
+    SPWM.cleanup("XIO-P7")
     #For specific polarity: this example sets polarity to 1 on start:
     SPWM.start("XIO-P7", 50, 2000, 1)